main logo icon

 • $81M paid out in bounties in 2025.

-HackerOne's 2025 disclosure data also shows the AI inflection: AI vulnerability reports surged more than 200 percent year-over-year, with prompt injection up 540 percent, confirming AI as the fastest-growing attack surface for bug-bounty researchers.
+HackerOne's 2025 disclosure data also shows the AI inflection: AI vulnerability reports surged 210 percent year-over-year, with prompt injection up 540 percent, confirming AI as the fastest-growing attack surface for bug-bounty researchers.
+HackerOne also counted 1,121 customer programs with AI in scope in 2025, a 270 percent increase, per its October 2025 announcement.

 What this means for 2026 vulnerability management